Precision and Detailing

-Process of making a Black Chikankari Kurta
+Process of making Black Chikankari Kurta

 First, the fabric is cut into pieces per the kurta's desired silhouette.
 Next, the cut fabric pieces are stitched together using a sturdy running stitch to form the garment's shape.
 After this, the outlined patterns for Chikankari motifs are printed on the cloth.
 Highly skilled artisans then embroider the beautiful Chikankari designs by hand using needles and thread to fill these outlines.